By Robert Lundahl

 When filming began, it was a story of a river ecosystem decimated; the goal of restoration was said to be “impossible.”

-Conditions on the ground: A tribe without the economic resources or a natural bounty to bring about change, and an underfunded National Park fighting anti-federal, “Wise Use” groups, seemed to suggest the existing “it’s Impossible” narrative would continue on.
+Conditions on the ground: A tribe without the economic resources or a natural bounty to bring about change, and an underfunded National Park fighting anti-federal, “Wise Use” groups, seemed to suggest the existing “it’s Impossible” narrative would continue for some time to come.

 However, by the time the film was completed and had been screened, conditions on the ground began to change.